Guidance for Parishioners attending Mass in our churches

 • When you arrive at the church entrance please be prepared to find that a steward may refuse you entry if the congregation is already at the maximum permitted capacity.

-• You will be asked whether you or any within your household or “social bubble” have any Covid-19 symptoms.
+• You might be asked whether you or any within your household or “social bubble” have any Covid-19 symptoms.

 • In the Narthex please use the hand sanitiser provided.